Campo Del Cielo Iron Meteorite Fragment

 In the 1800s more smaller irons were found.
 A pair of flintlock pistols reportedly made of this material were given to President James Monroe.
 Later analyses showed that the iron was not meteoritic.
 In the 1900s. systematic exploration revealed many more large masses; however, the Meson de Fierro remained lost.

-The piece in the photos are of the piece you will receive.
+The piece in the images is of the piece you will receive.